Bunun people: Legends

+Lunar calendar

 It is certain, however, that the moon was considered to be one of the major spirits, and almost all activities in daily life had to be aligned with the lunar calendar.
 This could go very far, for instance, in a certain lunar month it was forbidden for women to wash themselves.
 The Bunun are the only aboriginal people in Taiwan that developed a primitive form of writing to record lunar cycles and their relationship to important events such as the harvest or the slaughter of pigs.

 The prescriptions related to the lunar calendar are part of a larger system of prescriptions and taboos that used to govern all aspects of Bunun life.
 Many of these had a ritualistic character and all were part of an age-based pecking order where an absolute obedience to one's elders was demanded.
 For instance, in order to determine whether a man could go hunting, he had to wait till one of the elders had had a prophetic dream (matibahi).
 If the dream was good, he could go out hunting.
 A bad dream indicated that great mishap would befall the hunter if he would go in the woods, and the elders would forbid him to go.
 Most of these rules got into disuse after the coming of Christianity (which branded them as superstition), but present-day Bunun society has still retained a number of social rituals and still imposes a strong obligation on children to behave in a respectful and obedient way towards anyone that is older than themselves.